mschipperheyn/yui3-gallery/src/gallery-msa-checkbox/README.md

 MSA-Checkbox
 =============

 MSA-Checkbox is a YUI 3 port of [Ratchet 2.0](https://github.com/twbs/ratchet)'s Toggle.
+There is no dependency on Twitter Bootstrap.

 Some minor modifications were done.
 In stead of On/Off, we use I/O to not be bothered with international aspects.